-Through intensive, guided study of one full chapter of the tractate Berakhot, this first semester inducts first-year rabbinical students into the discipline of traditional rabbinic learning.
-Course work covers essential themes in the field of liturgy while building skills that are necessary for reading, understanding, appreciating, analyzing and participating in Talmudic discourse and for accessing the full range of classical rabbinic sources.
+Through intensive, guided study of one chapter of the tractate Berakhot, this first semester inducts first-year Rabbinical students into the discipline of traditional Rabbinical learning.
+Course work covers essential themes in Jewish liturgy while building skills for reading, understanding, appreciating, analyzing and participating in Talmudic discourse.

-Core Text: Rabbinics 1 - Berakhot 2 RAB501 3 graduate credits
+Core Text: Rabbinics 1 - Berakhot 2